Prof. R. Sowdhamini - News

 Shaik Naseer Pasha has secured the DBT-MRC joint postdoctoral fellowship with Prof. R. Sowdhamini at NCBS and Dr. Carla Martins at the MRC Cancer unit at Cambridge.
 October 1st, 2017.
 Congratulations and we hope to see more amazing work in the future as well!

-Bhavika Mam participated in the BC2 conference hosted by the Swiss Institute of Bioinformatics at Basel, Switzerland.
-Sepember 12-15, 2017
+Bhavika Mam participated and volunteered in the BC2 conference hosted by the Swiss Institute of Bioinformatics at Basel, Switzerland.
+Sepember 12-15, 2017.
+She was also a visiting student at the University of Nantes, France.

 Snehal Karpe and colleagues have published an interesting study on odorant receptors in bees with implications in eusocial behavior: Scientific Reports 7: 10823 (2017).
 The paper can be accessed here: Computational genome-wide survey of odorant receptors from two solitary bees Dufourea novaeangliae (Hymenoptera: Halictidae) and Habropoda laboriosa (Hymenoptera: Apidae)